dang-w/learning-platform/backend/README.md

 2. **Token Management**
    - `/token/refresh` - Refresh an access token using an existing valid token

 These endpoints enhance the API's usability for E2E testing by allowing for more efficient data setup and improved token handling.
-For details on implementation, see the `ENDPOINTS_IMPLEMENTED.md` file.

 ### Running Tests